 We agree with the advice in the narrative that the college instructor should scale up from the earlier levels of the Van Hiele hierarchy.
 We focus here on the development for college students of levels 3 and 4.
-Level 4 Rigor: At this level students understand the way how mathematical systems are established.
+Level 3 Deduction (Informal Deduction): 'At this level students can give deductive geometric proofs.
+They are able to differentiate between necessary and sufficient conditions.
+They identify which properties are implied by others.
+They understand the role of definitions, theorems, axioms and proofs.'
+Level 4 Rigor: 'At this level students understand the way how mathematical systems are established.
 They are able to use all types of proofs.
 They comprehend Euclidean and non-Euclidean geometry.
-They are able to describe the effect of adding or removing an axiom on a given geometric system.'

-The common core demands level 3 of high school students but not level 4.
-As noted in SLO2 there may be students in the college course who have not fully attained level 3, while there are a number of high school students that operate comfortably at level 4 and some who appreciate non-Euclidean geometries.
+They are able to describe the effect of adding or removing an axiom on a given geometric system.'.
+The common core demands level 3 of high school students but not level 4 As noted in SLO2, 'there may be students in the college course who have not fully attained level 3, while there are a number of high school students that operate comfortably at level 4 and some who appreciate non-Euclidean geometries.'